This is a repost of the article I wrote for the 2016 Performance Calendar on PerfPlanet.

 What happens for users in HK and TH on Google Public DNS and OpenDNS?
 Both open resolvers support EDNS-Client-Subnet which means they send part of the client IP in the query to the CDN's DNS server, so that server can make a more informed decision and hand out the IP addresses for the best POP.

-We use our free tool TurboBytes Pulse (DNS, HTTP and Traceroute diagnostics from 80+ machines around the globe) to first see what the IPs are of the SwiftServe POPs (link).
+We use the free tool TurboBytes Pulse (DNS, HTTP and Traceroute diagnostics from 80+ machines around the globe - now offline) to first see what the IPs are of the SwiftServe POPs.
 We need this later as a reference.

 Next, we run tests on the Pulse agents located in HK and TH to find out what happens in both cases: